LionKimbro/chassis2024/README.md

 ### Brief Explanation

+*(This is just a teaser.
+[Read the github.io pages for more details and a full tutorial.](https://lionkimbro.github.io/chassis2024/))*

-The idea is to make it so that you quickly reuse infrastructure components.
+The idea of chassis2024 to make it so that you quickly reuse infrastructure.

 "Infrastructure" here means things like:
 * writing a lock file for your program